gearglow/ReptiliaWithATwist/The List - Outtakes.md

 _Clear,_ she sent. _You can let the old meddler in now.
 I'm heading back._

 She slashed her wand, cutting off the former Dark Tosser's head.
-Raising it in one hand, she summoned the Cup to the other and disappeared in a flash of phoenix fire.
+Raising it in one hand, she summoned the Cup to the other and disappeared in another flash of phoenix fire.